 ABOUT THE AUTHOR

-Jason M. Hafron, MD, is the Director of Research at the Michigan Institute of Urology, P.C.
-He is also an Associate Professor of Urology at the William Beaumont School of Medicine at Oakland University in Rochester, Michigan, and the Director of Robotic Surgery at Beaumont Hospital, Royal Oak.
-Dr. Hafron is experienced in all areas of adult urology, but specializes in the minimally invasive treatment of cancers involving the prostate, kidney, and bladder utilizing laparoscopic and robotic surgery.
-Dr. Hafron received his BS from the University of Michigan and his MD from Loyola University Chicago-Stritch School of Medicine.
-Dr. Hafron completed his General Surgery and Urology Residency at the Albert Einstein College of Medicine Montefiore Medical Center in New York City.
-He continued his training as a Fellow in Advanced Laparoscopic and Robotic Surgery at the Cleveland Clinic Foundation, Glickman Urological and Kidney Institute, in Cleveland, Ohio.
+Dr. Hafron received his Bachelor of Science degree from the University of Michigan and his Doctor of Medicine degree from Loyola University Chicago-Stritch School of Medicine.
+He then completed his General Surgery and Urology Residency at Albert Einstein College of Medicine, Montefiore Medical Center in New York City, and continued his training as a Fellow in Advanced Laparoscopic and Robotic Surgery at the Cleveland Clinic Foundation, Glickman Urological and Kidney Institute.